Home Structure Tips

 Your ability to spot structural damage is important to the overall well-being of your home.
-Although cracking and bulging are far less common than slight deterioration of mortar joints, such major problems sometimes do appear on older building
+Although cracking and bulging are far less common than slight deterioration of mortar joints, such major problems sometimes do appear in an older building

 To assess the condition of brick walls, look along the wall to see if any sections are bulging outward.
-The most common locations are at the bottom of the wall and half way up, near windows.
-Bulges in structural brick wall usually result from failed mortar joints.
+The most common locations are at the bottom of the wall and halfway up, near windows.
+Bulges in the structural brick walls usually result from failed mortar joints.
 In a veneer wall ( which is a wood structural wall linked at intervals with metal ties to a covering layer of bricks), bulges can usually be traced to ties that have come loose either from the wood or the bricks.

 It's important to learn whether a crack has opened to it extreme, indicating that the source of the problem has stopped, or is still opening more, or going through a cycle of opening and closing.
 Test to see if the crack is stable by filling it with plaster.
 If there is any movement, the crack will reappear in the brittle plaster.
 Watch for several months, and check every few weeks; the crack may open and close.